comsadiq/hello-world/README.md

 Hi,
-I'm passionate about learning how to code, I like to share my knowldge with like minds especially whom you tread on thesame path.
+I'm passionate about learning how to code, I like to share my knowldge with like minds especially whom we route thesame path.